Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers

 \section{EXPERIMENTS}

 In this section, we first provide a description of the tasks we evaluate our algorithm on.
-Then we describe the neural network architectures, along with a straightforward template for designing base controllers.
-Finally, we give a quantitative evaluation of our algorithm in terms of final policies' success rates, learning efficiency and cost, performances on visual data based tasks and the ability to utilize an ensemble of base controllers.
+Then the neural network architectures are described, along with a straightforward template for designing base controllers.
+Finally, we give a quantitative evaluation of our algorithm in terms of learned policies' success rates, learning efficiency, and the ability to utilize an ensemble of base controllers.
 And we compare to previous methods.